Lower back pain can disrupt an individual’s way of life, as our lower backs are used in many day-to-day activities.

 - Physical examination: doctors will often begin by simply testing the range of motion that a patient has.
 This includes watching them walk, sit down, and perform specific movements that may indicate the location of the injury.
 Doctors may also test for tenderness or soreness by lightly touching the area to observe the patient’s response.

-- MRI imaging: this form of technology helps doctors to see the structure of tissues in the body, which can help with identifying the location and extent of damage to the ligament.
+- MRI: this form of technology helps doctors to see the structure of tissues in the body, which can help with identifying the location and extent of damage to the ligament.

-- X-ray imaging: allows doctors to spot abnormalities in the bone that may be causing or contributing to an injury.
-For iliolumbar tears, this is not often used because it is an injury in the soft tissue which cannot be seen on X-Rays.
-If there is an abnormality in the spinal structure, an X-Ray would be able to identify it.
+- X-ray: allows doctors to spot abnormalities in the bone that may be causing or contributing to an injury.
+For iliolumbar tears, this is not often used because it is an injury in the soft tissue which cannot be seen on X-rays.
+If the spinal structure is abnormal, an X-ray would be able to identify it.

 Depending on the results of diagnostic tests, doctors will help to create a treatment plan that is specific to every patient.